 I collaborate every chance I get with composers, musicians, performers, dancers, and once an architect student.
 A few highlights below.

+Growing up in Winnipeg, I was constantly exposed to that famous Manitoba music.
+I often collaborated with musicians, DJs and composers.
+When I moved to Vancouver, this evolved to working in the genre of art song.
+What is art song?
 Art Song is poetry set to music, usually opera.
 All of the compositions below were created through intense and thoughtful collaboration between myself (the writer), the composer, and often the vocalists and musicians.
-I’ve now had a dozen of my poems adapted into art songs.
+I’ve now had a dozen of my poems adapted into art songs, DJ tracks, and spoken text with musical arrangements.
 Here’s a few.

 Listen to Drinks, Popular in the 80’s here.
 Text by Shannon Rayne.
 Music by Nathan Friedman.